andygrove/how-query-engines-work/rust/examples/apache-spark-rust-bindings/README.md

 utils::print_batches(&results)?;
 ```

+When this code is executed, the call to `collect()` causes the logical plan to be encoded in protobuf format and sent to the Ballista Spark Executor using the host and port specified in the `spark_settings` map.

-The Rust client produces the following output:
+The example produces the following output:

 ```
 Aggregate: groupBy=[[#passenger_count]], aggr=[[MIN(#fare_amount), MAX(#fare_amount)]]